-The Mapillary plugin brings street-level views straight into the OsmAnd app.
+The Mapillary layer brings street-level views straight into the OsmAnd app.
 This means you can easily check out the surroundings at any place of interest or along the route you have planned with OsmAnd.
 Where imagery is missing, you can just add it yourself so that others can make use of it.
 This feature has emerged from our collaboration with the Mapillary team uniting the benefits of both apps.

 To view the data provided by Mapillary contributors, you will have to enable the corresponding layer on the map.
 Please open the 'Configure map' menu and enable the 'Mapillary' option.
 After you return to the map, you'll see the layer of data.

-The Mapillary plugin is all about viewing the street-level imagery in the OsmAnd app.
-To do that, just enable the plugin as described above, then zoom in till you see green dots along the streets and press any of them to view the related image.
+The Mapillary feature is all about viewing the street-level imagery in the OsmAnd app.
+To do that, just enable the layer as described above, then zoom in till you see green dots along the streets and press any of them to view the related image.
 You can navigate along the imagery using the white arrows.
 The big ones at the bottom let you move to any image that’s spatially close, and the small ones at the top enable you to view and play the sequence of images that the same contributor recorded at the same time.
 That way you can 'take a ride' along the street.

 Filtering the data

 Besides viewing all Mapillary data, you can filter it to find what you need.
 You can filter the images by user and by time period.
 For example, you can view your own contributions made last week.
 To apply a filter, please go to the 'Configure map' menu and press on the 'Mapillary' option.
 You'll see the options menu.
 In the 'Filter' submenu, you can enter a Mapillary username and select the time period.
 Then press 'Apply'.
 Please note that you can only filter Mapillary points on 500 m zoom level or closer.
 If the data is represented as green lines without visible separate points, that means you are at a higher zoom and won't be able to filter the points.